serenosaur/650-ecological-modeling/README.md

 # 650-ecological-modeling
-files and documentation for 650 ecological modeling course
+files and documentation for assignments in the 650 ecological modeling course, Spring 2018